International Coalition of Organizations Supporting Endocrine Patients

 Article V- Funding of ICOSEP

-5.1 The projects taken on by ICOSEP shall be funded through donations from foundations and Benefactors and from grants from industry.
+5.1 The projects taken on by ICOSEP shall be funded through donations from foundations, benefactors and grants.
 An annual fee of $175 per organization adapting “MAGIC” as their host name (from the unique country to ICOSEP annually) shall be used for funding ICOSEP projects and services.

-5.2 The organizations doing work on behalf of the coalition, shall work for the benefit of the entire coalition and not pursue its own commercial aims.
+5.2 The organizations doing work on behalf of the coalition, shall work for the benefit of the entire coalition and not abuse the ICOSEP membership to pursue its own commercial aims.

-5.3 The activities of the ICOSEP shall not serve to commercially promote its donors or specific medical professionals.
+5.3 The activities of ICOSEP shall not serve to commercially promote donors or specific medical professionals.

 5.4 The ICOSEP funds shall only be used for the purposes defined in this Constitution.